MontiCore/monticore/docs/MontiCoreSymposium.md

 ### Location

-The MontiCore symposium will be located in Köln_Riehl, Germany.
+The MontiCore symposium will be located in Köln-Riehl, Germany.

 ### Participation